snoyface/Scifi-book-reviewer/readme.md

 www.p4.cscie15.me

 ## Description
 Scifi Book club database.
 Allows you to create a user, view books, edit, delete, and comment on other reviews.
+Future devlopment will bring a rating system via table.

 ## Demo
 located here:

 ## Details for teaching team
-No login required, just load the page and make your password!

 ## Outside code
 Register gist: